chenbobby/cutiepy/cutiepy_website/docs/quickstart.md

 :::info Explanation

 A [**Worker**](#TODO-worker-explanation) is background process that asks the Broker for any Jobs that are ready to be run.
-If the Broker provides the Worker with a Job, then the Worker will run the Job and return the result to the Broker.
-If the Job has no return value, then the Worker will run the Job and simply notify the Broker that it has completed.
+If the Broker provides the Worker with a Job, then the Worker will run the Job and notify the Broker when the Job has been completed.
+If the Job has a return value, then the Worker will also store the return value with the Broker.

+After a Worker has completed a Job, it will continue to ask the Broker for more Jobs that are ready to run.

 :::